glurp/dsl-gtk/README.md

 ================================
 Dynamic variable
 ----------------
-Offten, a widtget (an entry, by exemple) show the value of a ruby vaiable. each tile code mofify this variable, it must modufy the object :
+Offten, a widtget (an entry, by exemple) show the value of a ruby variable. each time a code mofify this variable, it must modify the widget :

 ```ruby
   label(" foo: ") ; e=entry("0")
   is=islider(0)